screepers/python-screeps/README.md

 api = screepsapi.API(token=TOKEN)
 ```

-An optional `prefix` parameter can be included with values such as `"/ptr"` for the Public Test Realm or `"/season"` for Seasonal Server.
+An optional `prefix` parameter can be included with values such as `"/ptr"` for the public test realm or `"/season"` for seasonal server.

 It is also possible to access private servers with the `host` and `secure` parameters.